visgl/deck.gl/docs/api-reference/carto/carto-sql-layer.md

 To migrate the code to use the new `CartoLayer`, you need to make the following changes:

 - Use the `setConfig` function instead of the `setCredentials` function.
 Parameters are the same but you need to add the `apiVersion` property if you want to use v1 (the default `apiVersion` is v2)
 - Instantiate a `CartoLayer` instead of a `CartoSQLLayer`.
-Comparing to the CartoSQLLayer instantiation, you need to provide one additional property: `type` with the value `MAP_TYPES.SQL` or `MAP_TYPES.TABLE`
+Comparing to the CartoSQLLayer instantiation, you need to provide one additional property: `type` with the value `MAP_TYPES.SQL`; the value `MAP_TYPES.TABLE` is not supported for API versions v1 and v2.

 ```js
 import DeckGL from '@deck.gl/react';